A Quick Overview of the New EU Toy Safety Regulation (EU) 2025/2509

 - Enhanced chemical requirements:

-- Address new restrictions on PFAS and CMRs, including, within others, endocrine disruptors.
+- Address expanded generic ban on harmful substances, now including more categories of substances beyond CMR, such as endocrine disruptors or skin sensitisers.
+Consider new restrictions on PFAS and Bisphenols, among others.
 Assess whether current testing portfolios cover new chemical requirements to avoid compliance surprises

 - Anticipate potential increases in compliance costs or look for smart chemical testing such as Eurofins Chem-ST™ chemical smart testing for Toys